alexwhit/fast-frontend-assignment/README.md

 ## How to Run App

-After cloning the repo onto your machine, navigate to the repo and run `npm install` to install any necessary packages.
+After cloning the repo onto your machine, navigate to the repo and run `npm install` to install any necessary packages

 Then you can run `npm start` which will start the application.